eBay/tsv-utils/README.md

 File format is perhaps the most important dimension.
 CSV files cannot be processed reliably by traditional unix tools, so CSV toolkits naturally extend further into this space.
 However, this tends to increase complexity of the tools when working with TSV files.

 Tradeoffs between file formats is its own topic.
 The [tsvutils README](https://github.com/brendano/tsvutils#the-philosophy-of-tsvutils) has a nice discussion of the rationale for using TSV files.
 Note that many numeric CSV data sets use comma as a separator, but don't use CSV escapes.
 Such data sets can be processed reliabily by Unix tools and this toolset by setting the delimiter character.

+An even broader list of tools can be found here: [Structured text tools](https://github.com/dbohdan/structured-text-tools).

 ## Installation